adamordal/ansible_ios/README.md

 # Ansible IOS

 This repository provides Ansible playbooks and roles designed to automate the configuration and management of Cisco IOS-based network devices.
-It leverages Ansible's capabilities to streamline network operations, ensuring consistency and efficiency across device configurations.
+It leverages Ansible's capabilities to streamline network operations, ensuring consistency and efficiency across device configurations.

 ## Features